-£98,215 Price range
+£102,755 Price range

-The M6 Convertible’s interior is standard BMW M6, which is to say comfortable, well-built and just a little dour.
+The BMW M6 Convertible’s interior is standard BMW M6, which is to say comfortable, well-built and just a little dour.
 The three-spoke sport steering wheel is a highlight, as is the use of subtle carbon fibre trim – the real stuff, rather than a stick-on vinyl affair.

 There’s plenty of space for both driver and passenger up front, with adjustment in virtually every direction.
 The back seats aren’t really suitable for adults though, particularly when the roof is in place.
 That roof also cuts down on boot space a little, so the M6 Coupe and M6 Gran Coupe are the more practical M6 options here.
-Testers say that with the roof up it’s nearly as refined as the coupe though – quite an impressive feat.
+With the roof up it’s nearly as refined as the coupe though – quite an impressive feat.
 With it stowed, there’s a little buffeting even with the wind deflector fitted.

-“Looking for a hardcore sports car?
-Keep looking” says one tester – and that more or less sums up the opinions of most of the experts on the way the M6 Convertible drives.
 There are few complaints about the quantity of its performance, but the nature of its performance is less impressive – it just doesn’t feel very special.

 The good news is that there’s lots of grip, it rides well and the damping is well controlled.
-But it “merely feels very capable rather than captivating”, a little heavy, and not as alert or involving as rivals like the Porsche 911 or Maserati GranCabrio.
+But it merely feels very capable rather than captivating, a little heavy, and not as alert or involving as rivals like the Porsche 911 or Maserati GranCabrio.

-You only get one engine option in the M6 Convertible.
+You only get one engine option in the BMW M6 Convertible.
 Is this a problem?
 No – not only are other engines available in the regular 6 Series Convertible range, but the 4.4-litre twin-turbocharged V8 found in the M6 is a bit of a cracker.

 Maximum power tops 552 horsepower and there's 502 lb-ft of torque on tap before.
 It summons up torque "from the bowels of hell", making the M6 a "devastatingly quick tool".
 Flat out you'll reach 60 mph in 4.3 seconds.
 There's an exciting exhaust note too, yet it's an "excellent" cruiser when you're not setting any speed records.

-If you’re interested in the M6 Convertible you may also be interested in the coupe version, the Gran Coupe or the M5 saloon.
+If you’re interested in the BMW M6 Convertible you may also be interested in the coupe version, the Gran Coupe or the M5 saloon.
 For some buyers, the M6 Convertible will be hugely appealing.